 - Bloem free!
 Beeswax candles may be stored for long periods of time without deterioration because of the stability of the beeswax.
 However, over time some of the low melting point components in the wax may migrate to the surface and give the candle a frosty or antiqued appearance.
 This is called “bloem” and is easily removed by wiping the candle with a cloth or your warm hands.

 - Enjoy it!
-Avalon Sunset’s 100% Pure Beeswax Candles, The Natural Choice!
+The Kelowna Candle Factory’s 100% Pure Beeswax Candles and Natural Soy Candles, The Natural Choice!

 Beeswax Cleaning Tips …Let there BEE clean up!